Chat with us, powered by LiveChat

 Independent Medical Examination

 A review of a claimant’s injuries or medical condition carried out by an independent medical practitioner.
-PIAB usually appoints medical practitioners as required.
+The Injuries Resolution Board usually appoints medical practitioners as required.

 Loss of Earnings